AshutoshBhate/DataEngineering/Azure_EndToEnd_Project/ReadME.md

 Here are some snapshots of the key components of the project running in Databricks.

-**1. End-to-End Job Orchestration**
+* **End-to-End Job Orchestration:**
-*This image shows the directed acyclic graph (DAG) of the entire pipeline, with tasks for each layer and their dependencies.*
+*This image shows the directed acyclic graph (DAG) of the entire pipeline, with tasks for each layer and their dependencies*
 ![Databricks Job Workflow](./assets/databricks_job_dag.png)

-**2. Delta Live Tables (DLT) Pipeline**
+* **Delta Live Tables (DLT) Pipeline:**
-*This is an example of a DLT pipeline graph used for developing the Gold layer tables.*
+*This is an example of a DLT pipeline graph used for developing the Gold layer tables*
 ![DLT Pipeline](./assets/dlt_pipeline_graph.png)

-**3. Final Star Schema in Catalog Explorer**
+* **Final Star Schema in Catalog Explorer:**
-*The final dimension and fact tables are registered in Unity Catalog and ready for consumption.*
+*The final dimension and fact tables are registered in Unity Catalog and ready for consumption*
 ![Final Gold Tables](./assets/catalog_explorer_gold_tables.png)

+---

+## Setup and Execution
+**1. Prerequisites:**

+* An Azure account with an active subscription.
+* An Azure Databricks workspace configured with Unity Catalog.
+* Appropriate permissions to create and manage clusters, jobs, and ADLS Gen2 storage.

+**2. Configuration:**

+* Clone this repository to your Databricks workspace.
+* Update the notebooks/parameters.ipynb notebook to define the file paths for your ADLS Gen2 storage container and catalog/schema names.

+**3. Data Ingestion:**

+* Upload the files from the sample_data directory to your designated source location in ADLS Gen2.

+**4. Execution:**

+* Execute the notebooks manually in order to materialize the tables for the first time.